FThai Chicken Linguini (a Cheesecake Factory copycat recipe), with chicken breasts and pasta in a creamy Asian peanut sauce, is absolutely delicious!

 I love the Thai Chicken Linguini at The Cheesecake Factory, however I don’t love the (sometimes) 1-2 hour wait for a table.
 When you’re hungry, you’re hungry!
 I was saddened to find out this entree has been removed from their menu as of 2014.
 Sadness prevails…

 So, I went on a bit of a search to find a good copycat recipe and found a great one posted by Amy, at Sing For Your Supper that fits the bill.
-I have made this several times and love the smooth and creamy Thai peanut sauce that coats the pasta.
-Seriously…why wait endlessly for a table when you can make it for much less $$ with the same great results at home?
+I have made this many times, and love the smooth and creamy Thai peanut sauce that coats the pasta, and the crunchy peanut garnish.

 - 1 cup smooth peanut butter